Nursing and Health Sciences Division

 Radiographic Science

-RS students incur costs for program application, entrance testing, radiation badges, text books, laboratory supplies, background check and tracking of health requirements, assessment testing, and liability insurance.
+RS students incur costs for program application, entrance testing, radiation badges, textbooks, laboratory supplies, background check and tracking of health requirements, assessment testing, and liability insurance.

 Clubs, Honor Societies, other Activities

-Nursing students are invited to join the LC State chapter of the Idaho Nurse State Association (INSA).
+Nursing students are invited to join the LC State chapter of the Idaho Nurses State Association (INSA).
 INSA students participate in educational and health promotion opportunities across campus, participate in fundraising endeavors, and engage in professional development activities.

 The purpose of INSA is: